City of Livermore

 *Secured the prototype for the current city property "nuisance" ordinance

-*Sponsored two economic development forums
+*Sponsored three economic development forums

 *Initiated planning for city web site development